Genetic history of the Indigenous peoples of the Americas: Haplogroup Q

+Haplogroup R1b1a1a2 (M269)

+R1b1a1a2 (M269) is the second most common Y-DNA haplogroup found among Indigenous Americans after Y-DNA haplogroup Q.

+The R1b1a1a2 (M269) lineages commonly found in Native Americans are in most cases belonged to R1b1a1a2 (M269) subclade most common in western Europeans, and its highest concentration is found among a variety of the Algonquin speaking tribes in eastern North America.

+Thus, according to several authors, R1b was most likely introduced through admixture during the post-1492 European settlement of North America.

+R1b1a1a2 (M269) is found predominantly in North American groups like the Ojibwe (50-79%), Seminole (50%), Sioux (50%), Cherokee (47%), Dogrib (40%) and Tohono O'odham (Papago) (38%).
+Its highest frequency is found in northeastern North America, and declines in frequency from east to west.
+In southwestern Native American tribes the frequency of this haplogroup is as low as 4%.

 Haplogroup C-P39

 Haplogroup C-M217 is found mainly in Indigenous Siberians, Mongolians, and Kazakhs.
 Haplogroup C-M217 is the most widespread and frequently occurring branch of the greater (Y-DNA) haplogroup C-M130.
 Haplogroup C-M217 descendant C-P39 is most commonly found in today's Na-Dene speakers, with the greatest frequency found among the Athabaskans at 42%, and at lesser frequencies in some other Indigenous American groups.
 This distinct and isolated branch C-P39 includes almost all the Haplogroup C-M217 Y-chromosomes found among all Indigenous peoples of the Americas.

 Some researchers feel that this may indicate that the Na-Dene migration occurred from the Russian Far East after the initial Paleo-Indigenous American colonization, but prior to modern Inuit, Inupiat and Yupik expansions.

 In addition to in Na-Dene peoples, haplogroup C-P39 (C2b1a1a) is also found among other Indigenous Americans such as Algonquian- and Siouan-speaking populations.
 C-M217 is found among the Wayuu people of Colombia and Venezuela.